 This act of giving has a ripple effect and can easily spread smiles and good feelings far and wide, causing a cascade of good things!
-And, in the stresses of life, including political strife, rising health insurance costs and uncertainty, spreading good is an important and essential way to give back to our families and communities!
+And, in the stresses of life, including the pandemic, political strife, rising health insurance costs and uncertainty, spreading good is as important as ever and an essential way to give back to our families and communities!

 We invite you to join us and donate to CHA during this year’s #Giving Tuesday event!

 Your gift, which will be doubled through our matching grant, will help us ensure California beneficiaries, their families and caregivers are fully informed and empowered in their health care rights and accessing the care they need.

 CHA provides quality Medicare and related health care coverage information, education and policy advocacy.